glenroywalker/Papery/README.md

 # Papery
-Invoice processing company - removes the need for paper
+data processing company - removes the need for paper